 The Convent of St. Agnes was founded in 1231 by Agnes of Bohemia, the sister of King Wenceslas I. Today the complex houses the collection of medieval art from the National Gallery.

-By the end of the nineteenth century, the complex had fallen into disrepair and a series restorations were undertaken in the early 1900s.
-In 1963 the convent was acquired by the National Gallery and a competition was launched for a thorough renovation of the medieval complex and its conversion into a museum.
+By the end of the nineteenth century, the complex had fallen into disrepair, and a series of restorations were undertaken in the early 1900s.
+In 1963, the convent was acquired by the National Gallery and a competition was launched for a thorough renovation of the medieval complex and its conversion into a museum.

 Museum of Medieval Art